LSSTDESC/TXPipe/examples/cluster_mag/readme.md

 If you want to make your own plots the results are all stored in the file `cluster_mag_correlations.sacc`.
 You can read that file using the `sacc` library, which is available in `pip`.
 See the [sacc instructions](https://sacc.readthedocs.io/en/latest/intro.html#reading-sacc-objects).

+## The code

+The different pipeline stages are python class in [this directory](../../txpipe/extensions/cluster_mag).
+The code machinery configures and runs these files based on the configuration files.